How My Epilepsy Medication Has Made Me Tired

 Difficulties with epilepsy medication during menstruation

-My doctor and I recently adjusted my epilepsy medication.
+Because of all of this, my doctor recently adjusted my epilepsy medication.
 I now take carbamazepine 200mg and a 300mg gabapentin capsule at bedtime.

 While this combination helps me fall asleep quickly, the gabapentin seems to lose effectiveness during my menstrual period.
 During this time, I experienced a significant increase in seizure warning symptoms, including biting my hand and panic attacks.

 Unfortunately, without morning medication, I have no way to manage these breakthrough seizures.
-The three days of my menstrual cycle were extremely difficult.
+The 3 days of my menstrual cycle were extremely difficult.

 Once my period ended, I contacted my doctor immediately to discuss the need for additional morning medication to control my epilepsy throughout my entire cycle.
 This lack of sleep during menstruation was very challenging.

 My doctor discontinued gabapentin 300mg and prescribed levetiracetam 500 mg twice daily (morning and bedtime) in combination with carbamazepine 200mg.
-I started this new medication regimen on March 22nd, 2024.
+I started this new medication regimen a few months ago.

 Since then, I've experienced significant fatigue throughout the day.
 The medication also causes dizziness, making concentrating and staying awake difficult.